Labor Secretary doesn't rule out possibility of economic 'hurricane' – KION546

 While there is worry about the direction the US economy is heading, there are signs the economy is cooling.

 US employers added 390,000 jobs in May, representing a robust but slower pace of hiring, according to the Bureau of Labor Statistics’ monthly jobs report released Friday.
-The numbers, while low, were better than many were forecasting.
+The numbers, while the lowest since April 2021, were better than many were forecasting.

 President Joe Biden on Friday said the latest jobs report indicates the nation is settling into a period of “stable, steady growth” and more moderation should come.